-Trigonometry is the branch of maths which deals with the relationships between sides and angles of various geometrical objects.
+Trigonometry is the branch of maths that deals with the relationships between sides and angles of a right angles triangle.

 Let's understand the solution.

-To check for odd function, we need to verify if f(-x) = -f(x), and to check for even functions we check if it follows the relation f(-x) = f(x).
+To check for an odd function f(x), we need to verify if f(-x) = -f(x), and to check for even functions we check if it follows the relation f(-x) = f(x).

 ⇒ f(x) = cos (x3 - x + 2)